Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 3.  ### Question3
-Your Scrum Team is one of seven teams working on a software product.
+Your Scrum Team is one of seven teams working on a Software Product.
 All teams use the same version control system.
 Which is the best approach to deliver a high-quality Increment?

 - [ ] Developers should perform a combination of local and private builds.
 - [ ] Each team's automated build is integrated toward the end of the Sprint.